AayushSameerShah/Neural-Net-Zero-to-Hero-with-Andrej/README.md

 I mean, there's a lot there... just start exploring!!

+# 🗺 Where to start?
+Start with the very first lecture `Micrograd`.
+1. **Micrograd**: Our first steps to the neural net, here we will explore the expressions at the atomic level and how to *slope* or *derivative* is calculated.
+Will build a little clssifier too.
+2. **Makemore**: The first version of our GPT.
+But not the GPT exactly because doesn't use the transformer.
+But this Makemore is the term used to name the model.
+The model is capable of generating **human names**.
+We will start with the simple bigram model, no ML/DL done yet, just you know, the first stepping stone.
+3. **Makemore with NN**: Here we will prove how the model can learn the relationship of the bigram model *(manual model)* built in the previous lecture.
+4. **Improve on NN**: This is the core.
+Here we will see the **scruitinizers**.
+How to diognize the model, what went wrong, batchnorm and other exciting stuff when the model isn't learning or... learning wrong.
+5. **Backprop Ninja**: This will boost up your backpropogation confidence like a hell.
+We will backpropogate through each layer, manually, spelled out, visuallized, codized.
+6. **WaveNet**: A new architecture to train the model.
+7. **GPT**: *(underdev)*

 ### 🦘 It's not ended; yet.
 Andrej's last lecture is on GPT, but there is a lot to explore.
 So `to be continued...`